 1. Sickness insurance

 Health care: All legal residents in France, i.e. employed, unemployed, pensioners and their dependents, are entitled to benefit from the French health care system.
-The way it works is you pay for their treatment and then ask for reimbursement.
-You are given back a percentage of the amount, depending on the type of treatment (ranging from 100% for emergency treatment down to 65% for a course of antibiotics).
+You pay for any treatment and then ask for reimbursement.
+Under the PUMA scheme (Protection Universelle Maladie) introduced in 2016, you are reimbursed for 70% of the amount (100% for long-term treatment).
 For more details, consult our Health section.

 Daily allowances: Employed people (that have been contributing to the social security system) usually receive 50% of their average gross daily pay over previous three months when they are ill.
 This starts from the fourth day of their absence from work.
 Usually, employers continue to pay all or part of salary and directly receive refunds for the daily allowance from social security.